ACHRAFAHAL/haunted-house-of-bugs/README.md

 ⚠️ **Important**: This is a hackathon MVP with client-side code execution.
-For production use:
 **Happy Debugging!**